-UVA ChE Professors Geise, Koenig, and Paolucci won a Research Innovation Award from the School of Engineering and Applied Science at UVA.
-The joint award will support multidisciplinary research on lithium ion transport in polymers for non-aqueous flow battery systems.
+UVA ChE Professors Geise and Giri, along with Dr. Helge Heinrich (UVA Materials Science) were awarded a Research Innovation Award from the School of Engineering and Applied Science at UVA.
+The joint award will support multidisciplinary research on advanced desalination and ion transport membranes.

 Graduate student, Saringi Agata, gave a poster presentation at the 2018 National Graduate Research Polymer Conference (sponsored by the ACS Polymer Chemistry Division).
 Saringi also was awarded a travel grant to attend the meeting.
 She presented her research on Synthesis of Sulfonated Polyamide-based Thin Film Composite (PA-TFC) Membranes Using Sulfanilic Acid Sodium Salt (SSD) and 1,3-phenylenediamine-4-sulfonic Acid (MPDSA) via Interfacial Polymerization (IP) for Use in Desalination Processes.

 Yuanyuan Ji and Hongxi Luo published research on Specific co-ion sorption and diffusion properties influence membrane permselectivity in the Journal of Membrane Science.

 Prof. Geise was selected to receive the 2018 Robert A. Moore, Jr. Award in Chemical Engineering.
 This UVA ChE Department award was established in 2007 by Bob Moore (Halsey Professor, 1997) to recognize a UVA chemical engineering faculty member whose teaching, research, and outreach activities during the previous twelve-month period best represent the interests of industry and best prepare students for industrial careers.